DanyLan/GKE-EXPOSE-SERVICES/ClusterIP.md

      my-cip-service   ClusterIP   10.12.6.178   <none>        80/TCP    7s
      nginx-rwgnr      ClusterIP   10.12.7.114   <none>        80/TCP    13m

-exec into the nginx pod and do a curl to the service from there
+Exec into the nginx pod and do a curl to the service from there

     curl -v 10.12.6.178